opencompany/www.opencompany.org/_i18n/en/about/index.md

-The Open Company Initiative (OCI) is a group of companies committed to creating value through openness.
+The Open Company Initiative (OCI) is a group of companies committed to openness as a defining element in how we create value.

 ### Our Vision